-AT&T battles DOJ attempt to block Time Warner merger - Mobile World Live
+AT&T battles DoJ attempt to block Time Warner merger - Mobile World Live

 History of approval

-As noted by AT&T, the DOJ has a track record of approving vertical mergers.
-The DOJ not successfully blocked a vertical merger in court in almost 50 years, and lost the last case it took to trial in an attempt to block a deal.
+As noted by AT&T, the DoJ has a track record of approving vertical mergers.
+The DoJ failed to blocked a vertical merger in court in almost 50 years, and lost the last case it attempted to bar by going to trial.

-The Time Warner deal has already secured approval from 18 other jurisdictions, including regulators in Brazil, Chile, Mexico and the European Commission.
-A sign off from the DOJ is the only remaining obstacle to the deal’s close.
-AT&T and Time Warner already agreed to extend their deal deadline to wait for DOJ approval.
+The Time Warner deal already secured approval from 18 other jurisdictions, including regulators in Brazil, Chile, Mexico and the European Commission.
+A sign off from the DoJ is the only remaining obstacle to the deal’s completion.
+AT&T and Time Warner already agreed to extend their deal deadline to wait for DoJ approval.